 Outpatient drug and alcohol rehab programs vary depending on the facility’s offerings, the client’s needs and program lengths.
 Several different types of outpatient rehab programs exist, including:

 - Intensive outpatient programs: A step down from partial hospitalization programming, intensive outpatient programs prepare clients to transition back to daily life in recovery.
-Depending on the rehab facility, clients may still live onsite during this level of care, or they may live at home.
+During this level of care clients live at home.

 - Daytime outpatient care programs: Conventional outpatient programs involve clients living at home and participating in part-time therapy during the day, for several hours per day, for several days per week.
 Clients return home at the end of the day.
 There may be options for both short- and long-term outpatient drug rehab.